anisyanka/learn-embedded-linux/README.md

 To compile this code, we should configure the uboot sources with help `make <config-file-for-your-board>`.
 There are a lot of ready config files in the `./uboot/configs/`.
 We can take ready file for a board or write own file.
 Config file must specify a device tree file for a board and define some constants.
-See `./scripts/build_bbb_uboot.sh` which builds uboot for the BeagleBoneBlack board or you may use Makefile:
+See `./scripts/build_bbb_uboot.sh` which builds uboot for the BeagleBoneBlack board or you can use Makefile:
 `make bbb_uboot`

 After building you can find this files into `./out/uboot/` directory: